Post45-Data-Collective/openrefine-reconciliation-service/README.md

 The quickest way to get started with BookReconciler 📘💎 is to use Docker.
 If you don't have it installed already, install [Docker Desktop](https://www.docker.com/products/docker-desktop/), and then open Docker Desktop and make sure it's running.

-## Download the App
+## Quick Start Option 1: Download and Unzip the App

-Then download and unzip the BookReconciler App.
+We created a one-click app version of BookReconciler, which you can download, unzip, and open (as long as Docker Desktop is running).

-- <a href="BookReconcilerApp.zip" download="BookReconcilerApp.zip">BookReconciler App (Mac)</a>
+- <a href="https://github.com/Post45-Data-Collective/openrefine-reconciliation-service/releases/download/v0.2.0-beta.1/BookReconcilerApp.zip" download="https://github.com/Post45-Data-Collective/openrefine-reconciliation-service/releases/download/v0.2.0-beta.1/BookReconcilerApp.zip">BookReconciler App (Mac)</a>
-  Note: Right-click the app and select → Open → Open.
+  Note: You might get the message: "BookReconcilerApp can’t be opened because Apple cannot check it for malicious software."
+To bypass this message, you can open the app by right-clicking it and selecting → Open → Open.
   <br>
-- <a href="BookReconcilerApp.bat.zip" download="BookReconcilerApp.bat.zip">BookReconciler App (Windows)</a>
+- <a href="https://github.com/Post45-Data-Collective/openrefine-reconciliation-service/releases/download/v0.2.0-beta.1/BookReconcilerApp.bat.zip" download="https://github.com/Post45-Data-Collective/openrefine-reconciliation-service/releases/download/v0.2.0-beta.1/BookReconcilerApp.bat.zip">BookReconciler App (Windows)</a>

-Double-click the app to launch it.
-When it’s ready, you can open your browser to <http://localhost:5001/> to access the configuration interface, or use the OpenRefine endpoint at <http://localhost:5001/api/v1/reconcile>.
+Once the app is launched, your browser should open to <http://localhost:5001/> where you can access the configuration interface, or you can use the OpenRefine endpoint at <http://localhost:5001/api/v1/reconcile>.

-## Run From the Command Line with Docker
+## Quick Start Option 2: Run From the Command Line with Docker

-You can also run Docker from the command line directly, which is a bit more flexible and works on any OS, as long as you have Docker installed.
+You can also run Docker from the command line directly.
+This is a bit more flexible and works on any OS, as long as you have Docker installed and running.

 ```bash
 git clone https://github.com/Post45-Data-Collective/openrefine-reconciliation-service.git